Sviat330/Blood-Bank-Management-System/README.md

 ## Design and Architecture: ##
 The project architecture involved:

-Dockerized PHP Application: The PHP application was containerized using Docker and stored in Amazon ECR.
+Dockerized PHP Application: The PHP application was containerized using Docker and stored in Amazon ECR.<br>
-Amazon ECS Cluster: An ECS cluster managed the deployment of containers across multiple instances.
+Amazon ECS Cluster: An ECS cluster managed the deployment of containers across multiple instances.<br>
-Amazon Auto Scaling Group as capacity provider for ECS Cluster GitHub Actions CI/CD Pipeline: GitHub Actions workflows triggered automated testing, Docker image building, and ECS deployment.
+Amazon Auto Scaling Group as capacity provider for ECS Cluster<br>
+GitHub Actions CI/CD Pipeline: GitHub Actions workflows triggered automated testing, Docker image building, and ECS deployment.<br>
-Amazon RDS: The application's database was hosted on Amazon RDS.
+Amazon RDS: The application's database was hosted on Amazon RDS.<br>
-Amazon CloudWatch: Monitoring and logging were centralized using Amazon CloudWatch.
+Amazon CloudWatch: Monitoring and logging were centralized using Amazon CloudWatch.<br>

 ## Challenges and Learnings: ##
 The major challenge was designing the CI/CD workflow to ensure smooth integration with Amazon ECS and managing environment variables securely.
 This project provided valuable experience in building efficient CI/CD pipelines and containerized deployments.